 By placing everything you might need on the exterior of your pack you can move very quickly during the day, without having to take a lot of breaks to find stuff buried in your pack.
 The convenience is addicting and I struggle with internal frame packs, where nearly everything you carry is packed inside the backpack and requires longer stops so you can dig it out.

 One of the design elements that I like best about UL packs is the ability to set up ad hoc rigging systems using the external attachment points.
 It’s very handy if you have a long tent or fishing pole you want to secure to the side of your pack, crocs, a platypus – if you need to carry extra water for a stretch, or a sleeping pad.
-If you carry an external frame backpack, you also have this kind of flexibility, but I don’t find it that much on internal frame packs, which is a shame, because it really stretches the utility and value for money that you get on packs that can be used in many different ways.Support SectionHiker.com, where we actually field test the products we review.
-If you make a purchase after clicking on the links above, a portion of the sale helps support this site at no additional cost to you.
+If you carry an external frame backpack, you also have this kind of flexibility, but I don’t find it that much on internal frame packs, which is a shame, because it really stretches the utility and value for money that you get on packs that can be used in many different ways.Disclosure: SectionHiker.com receives affiliate compensation from retailers that sell the products we recommend or link to if you make a purchase through them.
+When reviewing products, we test each thoroughly and give high marks to only the very best.
+Our reputation for honesty is important to us, which is why we only review products that we've tested hands-on.
+Our mission is to help people, which is why we encourage readers to comment, ask questions, and share their experiences on our posts.
+We are independently owned and the opinions expressed here are our own.

 Most Popular Searches